intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 // Kernel wrapper
 __kernel wrapper(global int* a) {
   lambda; // Actually lambda declaration doesn't have a name in AST
-  // Let lambda has one captured field - accessor A. We need to init it with
+  // Let the lambda have one captured field - accessor A. We need to init it with
   // global pointer from arguments: lambda.A.__init(a);
   // Body of SYCL kernel from SYCL headers: